 And compared to her sister states to the west, Terengganu is unique in that it has impressive concentrations of not just rich sesquiterpenes, but also a rich palette of delightful auxiliary aromatic compounds as well.

-We ended up making two different
+We ended up making two different Terengganu oud oils:

 - one incensey, woody, resinous oud.

 Ukupan Kayu is the first one.
 Sutera Ungu is the second.

 This is one out of only 5 ouds we have produced that combines ALL the distillation techniques we have ever used for crafting ouds (excluding the barnyard genre), since the inception of Agar Aura.

 So you will find in this oud the deep oudy quality of Agar Supreme, the syrupy core of Sempurna, the bold and rugged woodiness of Kemewahan, the explosive incensey-resinous blast of Cantik Candan, the 'pop' and sparkle of Pencerahan, as well as the delicate crystalline quality of Berkilau and Manaka Jinkoh.

 In short, what you have here is an all-in-one oud experience, combining all the dominant scent genres you have come to know and love in Malaysian ouds.
 And best of all, this time its exclusively from Terengganu state agarwood, making it our first oud oil from this region.